Trans-Saharan trade: Early history

-The Garamantes also engaged in the trans-Saharan slave trade.
+The Garamantes engaged in the trans-Saharan slave trade.
 The Garamantes used slaves in their own communities to construct and maintain underground irrigation systems known as the foggara.
-Early records of trans-Saharan slave trade come from ancient Greek historian Herodotus in the 5th century BCE, who records the Garamantes enslaving cave-dwelling Egyptians in Sudan.
-Two records of Romans accompanying the Garamantes on slave raiding expeditions are recorded - the first in 86 CE and the second a few years later to Lake Chad.
+Early records come from Herodotus, who records the Garamantes enslaving cave-dwelling Egyptians in Sudan.
+Two records of Romans accompanying the Garamantes on slave raiding expeditions are recorded: the first in 86 CE and the second a few years later to Lake Chad.
 Initial sources of slaves were the Toubou people, but by the 1st century CE, the Garamantes were obtaining slaves from modern day Niger and Chad.

 In the early Roman Empire, the city of Lepcis established a slave market to buy and sell slaves from the African interior.
 The empire imposed customs tax on the trade of slaves.
 In the 5th century CE, Roman Carthage was trading in black slaves brought across the Sahara.
 Black slaves seem to have been valued in the Mediterranean as household slaves for their exotic appearance.
 Some historians argue that the scale of slave trade in this period may have been higher than medieval times due to high demand of slaves in the Roman Empire.